KIC/pandas-ml-quant/pandas-ml-quant/Readme.md

 # Pandas ML Quant

-The Pandas Machine Learning Quant module is not only a pure python reimplementation of the famous [TA-Lib][e1].
+The Pandas Machine Learning Quant module is not only a pure python re-implementation of the famous [TA-Lib][e1].
 There are also useful tools to plot data as well as to train neural networks while you never need to leave the world of pandas.